CausalDiff: Causality-Inspired Disentanglement via Diffusion Model for Adversarial Defense: Conclusion

 We develop a causal model based on diffusion model to improve adversarial robustness.
 A pilot study on toy data suggests that the model defends against adversarial attacks by leveraging label-causative features to resist perturbations and expand the model's margin.
 Moreover, on the CIFAR-10, CIFAR-100 and GTSRB datasets, our model appears to capture semantic features consistent with the human decision-making process and surpass all baseline models, achieving state-of-the-art performance in adversarial robustness, particularly against unseen attacks.

-\begin{ack} This work is supported by the Strategic Priority Research Program of the Chinese Academy of Sciences, Grant No. XDB0680101, CAS Project for Young Scientists in Basic Research under Grant No. YSBR-034, and Innovation Project of ICT CAS under Grant No. E261090. \end{ack}
+\begin{ack} This work is supported by the Strategic Priority Research Program of the Chinese Academy of Sciences, Grant No. XDB0680101, CAS Project for Young Scientists in Basic Research under Grant No. YSBR-034, the Innovation Project of ICT CAS under Grant No. E261090, the National Natural Science Foundation of China (NSFC) under Grants No. 62302486, the Innovation Project of ICT CAS under Grants No. E361140, the CAS Special Research Assistant Funding Project, the project under Grants No. JCKY2022130C039, and the Strategic Priority Research Program of the CAS under Grants No. XDB0680102.
+We would like to thank the UIBE GVC Laboratory and the Digital Economy Laboratory at the University of International Business and Economics for their provision of computational resources and support. \end{ack}